robin-io/robin-vue/README.md

 ## About

-Robinapp-vue is a Vue SDK built to communicate with the [Robinapp API](https://robinapp.co/).
-Now you can integrate [Robin.io](https://robinapp.co/) with minimal effort and quickly setup an real-time messaging platform in your Vue.js web application.
+robin-vue is a Vue SDK built to communicate with the [Robin API](https://robinapp.co/).
+Now you can integrate [Robin](https://robinapp.co/) with minimal effort and quickly setup an real-time messaging platform in your Vue.js web application.

 ## Installation